zZedix/Shifter/docs/installation.md

 ```

 ## Post-install Checklist
-- `shifter --help` shows the CLI usage information.
+- `shifter-toolkit --help` shows the CLI usage information.
-- `shifter status` prompts for sudo if not already run with elevated privileges.
+- `shifter-toolkit status` prompts for sudo if not already run with elevated privileges.
 - `python -m shifter serve --help` works without errors.

 If any command fails due to missing privileges or binaries, re-run with `sudo` or consult [usage.md](usage.md) for additional context.